How long do disk drives last? The short answer is: we don’t know yet, but it’s longer than you might guess.

 How Drives Are Used at Backblaze

 Backblaze uses lots of hard drives for storing data.
 45 drives are mounted in each Backblaze Storage Pod, and the Storage Pods are mounted in racks in our data centers.
 As new customers sign up, we buy more disk drives, test them, and deploy them.
 We are up to 75 petabytes of cloud storage now.

 Before being deployed, each Backblaze Storage Pod is tested, including tests on all of the drives in it.
-Recently, Andy posted about Poor Stephen, a disk drive that failed this testing.
-His post describes the process Backblaze uses to set up, load test, and deploy a Storage Pod.
+Recently, Andy posted about Stephen, a disk drive that failed this testing.
+Andy’s post describes the process Backblaze uses to set up, load test, and deploy a Storage Pod.

-By far the majority of these hard drives are “raw” or “internal” hard drives.
+By far, the majority of these hard drives are “raw” or “internal” hard drives.
 However, because the Thailand Drive Crisis made it nearly impossible to find internal hard drives for sale at reasonable prices, Backblaze started to farm hard drives.
-Thus, approximately 6 petabytes of the drives in this analysis were originally “external” hard drives that were “shucked” out of their enclosures.
+Thus, approximately six petabytes of the drives in this analysis were originally “external” hard drives that were “shucked” out of their enclosures.